aws/amazon-vpc-cni-k8s/test/integration-new/README.md

 - At least 2 nodes in a node group.
 - Nodes in the nodegroup shouldn't have existing pods.
 - Ginkgo installed on your environment.
 To install `go get github.com/onsi/ginkgo/ginkgo`
+- Supports instance types having at least 3 ENIs and 16+ Secondary IPv4 Addresses across all ENIs.

 ####Testing
 Set the environment variables that will be passed to Ginkgo script.
 If you want to directly pass the arguments you can skip to next step.